oana-inel/FAIRView-VideoSummaryExplanations/README.md

  * [Label Detection](https://cloud.google.com/video-intelligence/docs/analyze-labels) - part of Google Cloud Video Intelligence API to detect and extract information about entities shown in video and video summaries: [schelethon notebook](https://github.com/oana-inel/FAIRView-VideoSummaryExplanations/blob/master/notebooks/Google%20Video%20Intelligence%20API%20-%20Label%20Detection.ipynb)
  * [Entity Extraction](https://cloud.google.com/natural-language/docs/analyzing-entities) - part of Google Cloud Natural Language to extract entities from the video subtitles: [schelethon notebook](https://github.com/oana-inel/FAIRView-VideoSummaryExplanations/blob/master/notebooks/Google%20Cloud%20Natural%20Language%20API.ipynb)

+### Note

+Due to upload size constraints, the visual explanations have been scaled down.
+In case you would like to have access to higher quality visual explanations, please contact the owner of this repository.